lhtdesignde/AGiesa-portfolio-2025/README.md

 # App

-This is an application …
+This is Annette's personal portfolio website.

-Demo:
+It is built using React and Vite, and it showcases her work and skills as a designer.

 ## Installation
 1. Clone the repository
+2. Make sure you have `Node.js` installed.
+   a) Use `nvm` to install the latest version; see `.nvmrc` for the version
+3. Enable `yarn`
+   a) Run `corepack enable` to enable `yarn`
-2. Run `yarn install` to install the dependencies
+4. Run `yarn install` to install the dependencies
+5. Run `yarn prepare` to prepare the precommit hooks
-3. Run `yarn start` to start the application
+5. Run `yarn start` to start the application

 ## Available Scripts
 - `yarn start` - Start the application